Who hasn’t gone on a cruise and thought, “I could do this forever”?

 Of course, when it comes to cruising for twelve months, you have an amazing number of options.
 From different cruise lines to routes, departure ports, ships, and even cabin types, there are a number of things that will have a big impact on what you spend.

 That’s why we aimed to keep everything simple.
-To price what it costs to live aboard the ship, we took a look at sailings aboard the Carnival Horizon in 2021.
+To price what it costs to live aboard the ship, we took a look at sailings aboard a single ship from Carnival, which is known for being affordable.
+In this case, we priced a year’s worth of sailing for Carnival Horizon in 2024.

-The routes that the Horizon sails would take you all across the Caribbean, from Cozumel to Aruba, from San Juan to Grand Cayman.
-Because it is a bigger and newer ship in the Carnival fleet, you’d also have tons of amenities and activities on board, as well as a many restaurant options — including Guy’s Burger Joint.
+The routes that the Horizon sails would take you all across the Caribbean, from Cozumel to Aruba, from Curacao to Grand Cayman.
+Because it is a bigger and (relatively) newer ship in the Carnival fleet, you’d also have tons of amenities and activities on board, as well as a many restaurant options — including Guy’s Burger Joint.

 As for the cabin, in our search we opted for a balcony cabin.
 Yes, you would be able to sail for cheaper in an oceanview or interior cabin, however, we assume that if you are aboard the ship for an extended period of time, having your own balcony is a must.